top of page

 Ever find yourself wondering why adults often seem glued to news about the stock market, especially during tough economic times?

 Well, imagine the stock market as a giant mood ring for the economy.
-When things are going well, it shines bright with optimism.
+When things are going well, stock markets shine bright with optimism.
 But when a recession hits, that ring can turn stormy and unpredictable.

 For example, the chart below illustrates consumer sentiment since 1980.
 Consumer sentiment refers to the overall attitude of individuals toward the economy and their personal financial situation.